thanif/Analysis-of-who-trust-whom-online-social-network-including-Page-Rank/README.md

 # Analysis-of-who-trust-whom-online-social-network-using-Page-Rank
-we explore the structure of a directed social network, namely the Epinions Social Network (file attached).
+Exploring the structure of a directed social network, namely the Epinions Social Network.
 This is a who-trust-whom online social network of a general consumer review site Epinions.com.
 Members of the site can decide whether to ''trust'' each other.
 All the trust relationships interact and form the Web of Trust which is then combined with review ratings to determine which reviews are shown to the user.